10 Places to Go in Spring Without the Peak Season Crowds

 Don’t assume that ski-centric destinations lose their luster the moment snow starts to melt on the slopes.
 In fact, they’re often some of the most appealing out-of-season spots, as their other assets aren’t overshadowed by the superb skiing.

 Jackson Hole is a prime example.
-It’s known for skiing in winter, and its summertime features a vibrant whitewater-rafting scene—but spring, always overlooked, is also trip-ready.
-Grand Teton and Yellowstone National Parks may be a little muddy, but their rugged isolation is much more evident in spring than in high-traffic peak times.
+It’s known for skiing in winter, and its summertime features a vibrant whitewater-rafting scene—but spring is also trip-ready.
+Grand Teton and Yellowstone National Parks may be a little muddy, but their rugged beauty is much more evident in spring than in high-traffic peak times.
 The wildlife, of course, is less skittish with fewer people around; plus, animals are raring to go after emerging from their winter slowdowns.
 Expect particularly frisky bison and elk, which begin to migrate north for summer around this time.

 Where to stay: Amangani

-Think the best time to visit the Hamptons is summertime?
+Think the best time to visit Long Island’s Hamptons is summertime?
 Think again.
-If you’d prefer to enjoy its bucolic calm, squeeze in a trip in springtime, when the locals far outnumber visitors and you’re likelier to spot a line outside a farm stand rather than a nightclub.
+If you’d prefer to enjoy the east end’s bucolic calm, squeeze in a trip in springtime, when the locals far outnumber visitors and you’re likelier to spot a line outside a farm stand rather than a nightclub.

-Still, it retains much of the countrified charm that drew weekenders in the first place: Take a 10-mile bike ride around the entire island, about a third of which is a protected nature preserve, or hang out on one of the beaches at sundown.
+It’s an almost 30-square-mile spot wedged between the north and south forks at Long Island’s farthest east end, and though it isn’t officially part of the Hamptons in a geographic sense, it’s an extension of that vibe and exclusivity.
+Take a 10-mile bike ride around the entire island, about a third of which is a protected nature preserve, or hang out on one of the beaches at sundown.
 If you want to take the plunge into the brisk Atlantic waters, try Shell Beach, where the kayaking and paddleboarding are easier thanks to the protected inlet of West Neck Harbor.

 Where to stay: The Pridwin